-After HMRC have registered the scheme, they will provide a registration number and the grant of options must then be reported to HMRC within 92 days of the date of grant.
+After HMRC have registered the scheme, they will provide a registration number and the grant of options must then be reported to HMRC, also by 6th July following the end of the tax year of the grant.
 BreakOut Ltd will also need to complete an annual report as described above.

 No income tax charge arises on exercise of an EMI option if the option price is not less than the market value of the shares at the time of grant.
-As above, in the event of an immediate sale of BreakOut Ltd, the sale of the shares will be a disposal for CGT purposes.
-Any gain will be calculated on any proceeds in excess of the exercise price.
+In the event of an immediate sale of BreakOut Ltd, the sale of the shares will be a disposal for CGT purposes.
+Any gain will be calculated on any proceeds in excess of the exercise price, subject to the availability of the annual exempt amount.
+BADR will be available if Daisy has not used her lifetime limit.
+Daisy does not need to hold a minimum of 5% of the shares to qualify for BADR, and the period of ownership is counted from the date the option is granted, not when the shares are acquired, so given the estimated three year time period between grant of option and exercise means the minimum time period will be met.
+The capital gains tax is reportable via self-assessment.